 In summary

 All the definitions above coincide in stating that fractal art is a creative expression that uses fractal properties to produce primarily images (visual works) —whether still or animated— and music.
-The generative process typically requires a fractal algorithm, a computer with appropriate software, and human input for composition.
+The generative process typically requires a fractal algorithm, a computer equipped with appropriate software, and human input for composition.
 All these points have been agreed upon since the beginning.
 Yet, some people have tried to broaden the concept to include art created out of repeating patterns in more traditional methods, even without the intervention of technology.
 By definition, such works should not be classified as fractal art.
 A traditional painting depicting self-similar patterns —or even the iconic silhouette of the Mandelbrot Set— would probably fall outside the scope of fractal art under those original guidelines.

 Juan Luis Martínez